-Why Property Taxes in Texas Are Higher?
+Why Are Property Taxes so Much Higher in Texas ?

 Property taxes are skyrocketing in Texas.
 As of 2017, Texas had the 4th highest property taxes in the United States out of 50 states and D.C., according to SmartAsset.com.
 Illinois and several Northeastern states also top the list.